Working Papers

 (paper on SSRN, online appendix, code and other supplementary material)

 This paper develops a novel global solution method for heterogeneous-agent models with idiosyncratic and aggregate risk.
-Departing from the bounded rationality assumption in the Krusell–Smith algorithm, I use polynomial chaos expansions to directly discretize the cross-sectional distribution.
-This projection technique for square-integrable random variables yields a nonparametric law of motion for aggregate variables.
-My main contribution is the proof of the algorithm’s convergence to the recursive rational expectations equilibrium, creating a benchmark for assessing alternative equilibrium concepts.
-I validate the method in the Krusell-Smith model and apply it in a more nonlinear setting to study optimal unemployment insurance.
-The model reveals a central equity-efficiency trade-off: higher UI improves equity across employment states but distorts labor supply and increases inequality among workers.
-The cyclicality of UI depends critically on the degree of market incompleteness, offering a unifying explanation for previously conflicting results on optimal UI policy over the business cycle.
+Departing from the bounded rationality assumption in the Krusell-Smith algorithm, I use polynomial chaos expansions to directly discretize the cross-sectional distribution.
+This projection technique for random variables yields a nonparametric law of motion for aggregate variables.
+My main contribution is the proof of the algorithm’s convergence to the recursive rational expectations equilibrium.
+I validate the method in the Krusell-Smith model and apply it in a nonlinear setting with an endogenous labor supply choice of the employed that depends on their wealth.
+The algorithm's high accuracy in nonlinear settings allows the derivation of new insights into optimal unemployment insurance.
+Higher UI improves equity across employment states but increases inequality among workers and distorts labor supply.
+The degree of market incompleteness emerges as the major driver behind the trade-off emphasizing the role of the borrowing constraint.